bigfishhhhhzoey/GenerativeAI/SFBU Customer Support System - Text + Speech/README.md

    ![Follow-up Question](images/qa1.png)

-   - Ask a follow-up without repeating context (e.g., "Tell me more about one of them.").
+   - Ask a follow-up question without repeating context (e.g., "Tell me more about one of them.").
 The chatbot maintains context.

    ![Follow-up Question](images/qa2.png)